ailurivbr/EKS-Project-Ailuri/README.md

 - Scaling config supporting the desired pod density

-- Kubernetes ENI limits dictate ~250 pods per node
+- Kubernetes ENI limits dictate ~250 pods per node (This is applied using deployment.yml manifest which is added in this branch)

 - Uses private subnets